 IMAX is a movie experience with images up to eight stories high and wrap-around digital surround sound.
 It shows features films with state-of-the-art cinematography and stunning scenery that lets audiences feel like they are really at exotic destinations.

-If you're visiting the Washington, D.C. area, there three main IMAX theaters close to the city:
+If you're visiting the Washington, D.C. area, the Smithsonian has two IMAX theaters close to the city:

 You can buy IMAX tickets online, at box offices, and by phone, but if you purchase tickets at the IMAX box offices, be sure to plan ahead and buy them early for a later showing.
 Also, plan to explore the museum while waiting for your show time as show schedules are subject to change without notice.

 The Lockheed Martin IMAX Theater at the Smithsonian National Air and Space Museum often hosts a variety of educational IMAX experiences, but they occasionally screen family-friendly films such as Star Wars: The Force Awakens or A Wrinkle in Time.

 In February 2016, the Smithsonian Theaters launched IMAX’s new laser projection system in the Lockheed Martin IMAX Theater.
 The system gives audiences some of the sharpest, brightest, clearest, and most vivid digital images ever, combined with a new level of immersive audio.
 The Lockheed Martin IMAX Theater is among the first theaters in the world to feature this cutting-edge technology, and the museum’s 74-by-49-foot screen is one of the largest screens in the Mid-Atlantic.
 The theater’s upgrade includes a brand-new screen, new state-of-the-art 3D glasses that optimize the laser system experience, and a new sound and projection system.